TABLEALL

 VISION

-“I was 37 years old when I received my first three Michelin stars,” Okuda says.
+“I was 37 years old when I received my first three stars,” Okuda says.
 “It made me think about what God had in mind for me, and I suddenly realized that my life’s mission was to show and communicate the art of Japanese cuisine to the world.”

 He also has been commissioned by the Ministry of Agriculture, Forestry, Fisheries and Food as Goodwill Ambassador for popularizing Japanese cuisine.